Larry Elder once called Donald Trump "almost sent by God". Now he is "indifferent" to Trump's endorsement | ExBulletin

 Newsom supporters would like to tie Elder as closely as possible to Trump, a deeply unpopular figure for the majority of Californians.
 The former president lost California to Joe Biden by almost 30 percentage points in the 2020 election.

 With just over a week before the election, there is no indication that the former president will take a stand on Newsom’s removal or support any of the potential replacements.
-And Elder’s campaign said the recall is “not about Trump,” whom the candidate has not spoken to since the campaign began, while he “focuses on California, not national politics.” .
+And the Elders campaign said the recall was not about Trump, who the candidate had not spoken to since the campaign began, despite his focus on California and not on national politics.

 In his pre-recall days, Elder gave one of his most detailed descriptions of how he became a Trump fan during a 2019 retreat for the David Horowitz Freedom Center.